 Everyone’s experience of the treatment is unique to them as we are all different and have different ailments and emotions.
 However, there are some common sensations that can occur; heat can be felt from the therapist’s hands, people can sometimes see colours and often the client will experience a deep sense of relaxation, calmness and clarity.
 As a result, clients can leave feeling a great sense of peace and harmony.

-Our Reiki practitioner, Sarah Dowson has done a short video explaining a bit more about the therapy and the service offered at the Fern Centre and within the hospital.
+Please see our short video explaining a bit more about the therapy and the service offered at the Fern Centre and within the hospital.

 Reflexology is a therapeutic method of relieving pain by stimulating predefined pressure points on the feet and hands.
 This controlled pressure alleviates the source of the discomfort.
 In the absence of any particular malady or abnormality, reflexology may be as effective for promoting good health and for preventing illness as it may be for relieving symptoms of stress, injury, and illness.